DRok17/QuickLaunch-Installer/README.md

 Images

 All PNGs need to be 282 x 108.
-If you would like to title it, I've placed a Pixlr X file in the VPK for easy customization.
+If you would like to title it, I've placed a Pixlr X file in the data folder for easy customization.

 ![image](https://user-images.githubusercontent.com/81541725/115172448-4bf64700-a093-11eb-8c3d-6024ca0570f0.png)